Self-Injury – A Guide For School Professionals

 Other reasons have been given for NSSI.
 These can include (but are not limited to): communicating feelings, avoiding acting on thoughts or urges related to suicide, self-punishment, or ending a feeling of emotional numbness.

-is a secretive behavior and it can be difficult and uncomfortable to talk about it with others.
+It can be difficult to identify a student who is engaging in NSSI.
+For many teens, self-injury is a secretive behavior and it can be difficult and uncomfortable to talk about it with others.
 When students do share their experiences of NSSI, they tend to be more likely to tell a friend than an adult.

 Here are a few possible signs of self-injury that are important to be aware of:

 1. Unexplained cuts, burns or bruises; these typically occur on the arms, legs and stomach.

 2. Possession of razors, shards of glass, knives, thumb tacks, or other items that teens may use to self-injure (keep in mind that any sharp object may be used to injure; e.g., paper clips, ends of pencils).